saltkid/gorn/README.md

 For a more detailed explanation of recommended directory structures, different series/movie types depending on structure, see [this wiki page](https://github.com/saltkid/gorn/wiki/Directory-Structure)
 ___
 # [Usage](https://github.com/saltkid/gorn/wiki/Usage)
-To renames all series and movies in the root directory based on directory naming and structure:
+To rename all series and movies in the root directory based on directory naming and structure:
 ```
 gorn --root path/to/root/dir
 ```